 Hypothyroidism is treatable but not curable.
 It is treated with oral administration of thyroid replacement hormone.
 This drug must be given for the rest of the dog's life.
 The most commonly recommended treatment is oral synthetic thyroid hormone replacement called levothyroxine (brand names Thyro-Tabs® Canine, Synthroid®).

 How is the proper dose determined?

 All dogs are started on a standard dose of thyroid replacement hormone, based on the dog's weight.
 After one month of treatment, a blood sample is taken to verify that the thyroid hormone levels are normal.
 The blood sample is usually taken just before or 4-6 hours after medication administration as hormone levels can fluctuate.

 "Since the dog's tolerance of the thyroid replacement hormone may change over time, the dose may need to periodically adjusted."

 Since the dog's tolerance of the thyroid replacement hormone may change over time, the dose may need to be periodically adjusted.
 It is usually necessary to retest thyroid hormone levels every six months.
 Close communication with your veterinarian is necessary in order to ensure that your dog is neither over- nor under-dosed.
 It is also important to monitor your dog’s condition.
 If signs of hypothyroidism recur or if you feel your dog has signs of hyperthyroidism discussed below, let your veterinarian know right away.

 Signs of hyperthyroidism can result.
 These include hyperactivity, lack of sleep, weight loss, and an increase in water consumption.

 Since the thyroid gland is such an important gland, it is extremely important that hypothyroidism be properly controlled.
-If you have any questions about this complicated disease, or if you are concerned about your pet's response to treatment, please don't hesitate to contact your veterinarian.
+If you have any questions about this disease, or if you are concerned about your pet's response to treatment, please contact your veterinarian.